Stepparent Adoption in North Carolina: Process, Forms, and What to Expect

 A common stepparent adoption scenario in North Carolina: the other biological parent left years ago, is not paying support, and cannot be located.
 In this situation:

-4. In some cases, particularly when the parent has been absent and not paying support for a year or more, the petitioner may instead file a TPR petition on grounds of willful abandonment under NCGS 7B-1111(a)(7) and failure to pay support under NCGS 7B-1111(a)(4).
+In some cases, particularly when the parent has been absent or has not provided support, the petitioner may instead file a TPR petition under the applicable grounds in NCGS 7B-1111, such as willful abandonment or willful failure to support.
 A successful TPR eliminates the need for consent and creates a cleaner legal record.

 Which route is better — service by publication or a TPR petition — depends on the specific facts and is a question for your attorney.